Cloudstrucc/cs-identity/did-external-app-setup.md

 ## **📌 Overview**

-This guide walks you through setting up the  **Node.js onboarding app** , which now integrates the **modified Bootstrap theme** from your repository at:
+This guide walks you through setting up the  **Node.js onboarding app** , which integrates the **modified Bootstrap theme** from your repository at:

 🔗 [onboarding-app-example-bootstrap](https://github.com/Cloudstrucc/cs-identity/tree/main/onboarding-app-example-bootstrap)

 The app features:

 ✅ **Facial Recognition for user identity verification**

 ✅ **ID Verification with OCR to extract user details**